Inducing Dyslexia in Vision Language Models: Results

-\paragraph{Human-Like Phonological Deficits.} VWFA-targeted ablation selectively impairs reading performance, producing deficits reminiscent of those observed in dyslexic individuals.
+\textbf{Human-Like Phonological Deficits.} VWFA-targeted ablation selectively impairs reading performance, producing deficits reminiscent of those observed in dyslexic individuals.
 To assess whether the observed deficit was primarily phonological or orthographic, we evaluated model performance on the lexical decision benchmark from \citet{luke2023dyslexics}.
-Post-ablation, model accuracy dropped significantly on phonology-sensitive items (Fig.~\ref{fig:human_qwen}; $-8\%$ with $p \ll 0.01$), but remained relatively stable for orthography-sensitive stimuli ($p>0.059$).
-These results suggest that phonological processing was disproportionately disrupted, while orthographic representations were largely preserved.
-Human behavioral data reveal a related dissociation: Dyslexic participants showed a pronounced accuracy reduction on phonology-sensitive items ($-9\%$ with $p \ll 0.01$), but also demonstrated significant, though slightly smaller, impairments on orthography-sensitive items($-6\%$ with $p \ll 0.01$) \emph{on average}.
-While the human profile reflects a combination of phonological and orthographic deficits, the ablated model primarily captures the phonological component.
-This alignment supports the interpretation that targeted suppression of the VWFA induces a phonologically selective reading impairment, consistent with developmental dyslexia associated with hypoactivation in the Visual Word Form Area \citep{mccandliss2003visual}.
+Post-ablation, model accuracy dropped significantly on phonology-sensitive items (Fig.~\ref{fig:human_qwen}; $-8\%$ with $p \ll 0.01$), but remained relatively stable for orthography-sensitive stimuli ($p>0.059$) indicating disproportionate disruption of phonological processing with preserved orthographic representations.
+Human behavioral data released by \citet{luke2023dyslexics} reveal a related dissociation: Dyslexic participants showed a pronounced accuracy reduction on phonology-sensitive items ($-9\%$ with $p \ll 0.01$), but also demonstrated impairments on orthography-sensitive items($-6\%$ with $p \ll 0.01$) \emph{on average}.
+Dyslexia often co-occurs with other learning and language disorders \citep{nicolson2011dyslexia, chalikia2025dld}, yet the available dataset does not report such metadata, which may contribute to heterogeneity and the observed orthographic impairments.
+The dominant view holds that dyslexia arising from VWFA-related impairments is primarily phonological, consistent with the selective phonological deficit observed in our ablated model.\citep{mccandliss2003visual}.